Skip to main content

 What is a joint bank account?

-Let's couple up.
-A joint bank account is sharing a current account with someone else.
-It can be a great way to manage your shared finances; savings and spending.
+A joint account is sharing a current account with someone else.

-This could be your partner, your roommate or maybe even an elderly relative.
-You'll share all the ins and outs of the account so choose wisely.
+Joint accounts are often used to manage shared payments, like a mortgage or the weekly food shop.
+This could be with your partner, a roommate, or even an elderly relative.
+You'll share all the ins and outs so choose wisely before opening a joint bank account.

 Share your spending